 National clubs are gaining popularity, and many are keen to be good at this sport to open up further opportunities.

 Cricket is another sport which people now commonly play.
 A lot of the credit for this goes to the expats in the Country who take a deep interest in the sport.

 Many people enjoy watching cricket matches and trying their hand at playing the sport.
 Along with the expats, local Saudis have also merged into the teams.

 If you enjoy sports, you will have a few options and opportunities while living and staying in Saudi Arabia.

 Exploring their local sports and seeing what the locals enjoy the most is always great.
 You may end up loving them as well!

 Popular places to visit in Saudi Arabia

-However, it is essential to know that the Holy city of Makkah is only open to Muslims.
+However, knowing that the Holy City of Makkah is only open to Muslims is essential.
 There are multiple checkpoints to see and ensure that you are of the Muslim faith before they allow you to move past.

 Here are some places which you can visit while in Saudi Arabia